 Situated nineteen miles south of Navesink and twenty-six miles north of Barnegat, Sea Girt was an ideal candidate.
 In addition, Manasquan (Squan) Inlet was considered the best harbor of refuge in the area, which further bolstered the need for a light.
-Congress agreed with the board’s requested and appropriated the necessary funds in 1889.
+Congress agreed with the board’s request and appropriated the necessary funds in 1889.

 A site close to Manasquan Inlet was selected for the lighthouse, but before the transaction was closed the location was deemed unfit for the purpose.
 Acreage just south of Wreck Pond was examined next, and a deed for the property was signed on July 29, 1895.
 Work on Sea Girt Lighthouse, known as Squan Inlet Lighthouse until April 1897, was carried out over the next year.
 The dwelling was an L-shaped, redbrick Victorian structure with an attached tower that rose just above the roofline.
 A fourth-order Fresnel lens, crafted in France, was placed in the lantern room, and the light was activated on December 10, 1896.
 The revolving lens produced a flashing red light that filled the dark void between the lights of Navesink and Barnegat.
-Sea Girt Lighthouse would be the last live-in lighthouse built on the Atlantic Coast to feature a tower and dwelling integrated into one strcutre.
-Besides a residence, the keeper was provided with a well, a windmill, and an oil house.
+Sea Girt Lighthouse would be the last lighthouse built on the Atlantic Coast to feature a tower and dwelling integrated into one strcutre.
+Besides a residence, the keeper was provided a well, a windmill, and an oil house.

 The first keeper assigned to Sea Girt was Abraham Wolf, described by a later keeper as a “convivial soul.”
 This attribute served him well during the Civil War, when, as a Union officer, he would don a grey uniform, and with his best imitation of a southern drawl would go undercover amongst captured Confederate soldiers to learn of the enemy’s positions and battle plans.
 Keeper Wolf had previously been in charge of Absecon Lighthouse for twenty-three years and retired at Sea Girt in 1902.